Mexican living in Playa del Carmen for 7 years, I’m sharing my local tips with you!

 Speed bumps, known as “topes,” are a common feature in Mexico.
 They can be very dangerous at high speeds.

-The famous Mexican “topes” are actually speed bumps shaped like small yellow mounds.
+The famous Mexican “topes” are speed bumps shaped like small yellow mounds.

 They can be extremely hazardous if you pass over them at full speed (guaranteed tire blowout!).

-When driving on Mexican roads, you are subject to speed limits.
+You are subject to speed limits on Mexican roads.
 In Mexico, speed limits are in kilometers per hour.

 You will find signs along the roads indicating the speed limits.